Best Dividend Kings for Decades of Dividend Growth

 Consumer staples stocks are lower-risk options for investors because they aren't prone to the ups and downs of discretionary companies when family budgets tighten up.

 And when it comes to staples, Coca-Cola (KO) is a powerhouse that's hard to top.
-As proof, it recently declared its 63rd consecutive annual dividend hike in February, boosting its payout by more than 5%.
+As proof, last February the soft-drink maker declared its 63rd consecutive annual dividend hike, boosting its payout by more than 5%.

 The Atlanta-based beverage company has a global scale with more than 130 years of operating history and operations in 200 nations.